tomtseng/georegions/README.md

   (in PostGIS, I could again just use `ST_DWithin`).
 I could certainly find nearby points by fiddling with the haversine formula, but it's not obvious to me how to generalize this to polygons.
-* Schema aren't dumped into db/schema.rb correctly.
-This seems to be a problem with adding a spatial index to the database table.
-(The spatial index is working; queries are indeed faster with it.)

 ## Notes
 * [This article](http://daniel-azuma.com/articles/georails/part-8) was a